Sti2nd/custom-guess-who/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Uses

+- [TypeScript](https://www.typescriptlang.org/) to give the developer more help
-Uses styled-components to put CSS in JS (the components).
+- [styled-components](https://styled-components.com/) to put CSS in JS (the components)
+- [Prettier](https://prettier.io/) so we can skip the code style discussion

 ### Available Scripts

 In the project directory, you can run:

-### `npm start`
+#### `npm start`

 Runs the app in the development mode.
+Remember to run `npm install` first.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 The page will reload if you make edits.
 You will also see any lint errors in the console.

+#### `npm run compilecheck`

+Runs the TypeScript compiler without emitting any files.
+Useful to check for compile errors in all files.